 - 12. What’s the Crystal Ruth Bell Residency?

 Each year, we pick a theme or an idea that Crystal would have liked, and send exceptional individuals and collectives to take part in a residency at Red Gate in her honor.
 So far, recipients include Jagrut Raval, Ming Lin & Alexandra Tatarsky, Ou Chiacheng & Zhao Wanqing, Raya Rayax & Rosie Elsior (Blood Becomes Water), Elyla Singuervenza, and LaTasha N. Nevada Diggs.

 - 12. What’s the Two To Three 二到三 residency?

-The Copyright Cultural Fund provides funding for two to three for artists from or based in Australia to return to 2nd and 3rd tier cities across China to continue a project or start a new one.
+The Copyright Cultural Fund provided funding for two to three for artists from or based in Australia to return to 2nd and 3rd tier cities across China to continue a project or start a new one.
 Recipients include Astra Howard, Ian Bonner, Jason Hendrik Hansma, Joshua Hoare & Alicia King, and Louise Zhang & Natalie Abbott.

 - 13. What other fully-funded residencies can I apply to?

 We co-organize the 夜生活 Nightlife Residency with I: project space and The Neighborhood, collaborated with Found Sound, and also post lots of other opportunities, open calls and deadlines for residencies, jobs, and conferences in our News section & on social media.
 Not all residencies are fully-funded, but here's some tips on finding additional funding.